-- (i) urge the Federal Government to comply with the judgment of the Court of Appeal on the ministerial slot for FCT indigenes in the Federal Executive Council; - (ii) also urge the President to appoint an indigene of FCT as a Minister in the next cabinet appointments, in line with the constitutional obligation to treat all Nigerians equitably; - (iii) mandate the Committees on Federal Capital Territory, Federal Character and Legislative Compliance (when constituted) to ensure implementation; - (iv) set up Ad-hoc Committee to investigate the rationale behind the exclusion of FCT indigenes from ministerial nominees by Successive governments despite the ruling of the Court of Appeal on this matter and report back within four weeks for further legislative action.
+- urge the Executive Arm of Government to comply with the judgment of the Court of Appeal (i) on the ministerial slot for FCT indigenes in the Federal Executive Council; - (ii) also urge the President to appoint an indigene of FCT as a Minister in the next cabinet appointments, in line with the constitutional obligation to treat all Nigerians equitably; - mandate the Committees on Federal Capital Territory, Federal Character, and Legislative (iii) Compliance (when constituted) to ensure compliance (HR.
+79/07/2023).

-10. Call on the Federal Capital Territory Administration (FCTA) to Restore Street Lights in Abuja Metropolis:
+18. Call on the Federal Capital Territory Administration (FCTA) to Restore Street Lights in Abuja Metropolis